 where $\mathbbm{1}$ denotes the indicator function.
 Individual beliefs are then collected in a {\em belief profile} $\b = (b_1, \ldots, b_n) \in [0,1]^n$.
 Given an accuracy profile $\q$, the set of possible belief profiles is denoted $\B_\q = \{ \b \in [0,1]^n \mid P(\b \mid \q)>0 \}$.
 Observe that the size of this set equals $2^n$: the number of all signal realizations.

 Based on a profile $\b$ of individual beliefs, the group then takes a decision by mapping the profile to $A$ or to $B$.
-In this process of aggregation, agents may have different weights.
-These weights are collected in a {\em weight profile} $\w = (w_1, \ldots, w_n) \in [0,1]^n$.
+In this process, agents may have different weights, which are collected in a {\em weight profile} $\w = (w_1, \ldots, w_n) \in [0,1]^n$.
 We refer to $\triw = (1, \ldots, 1)$ as the {\em egalitarian weight profile} in which all agents have equal weight.
-So, assuming a given weight profile $\w$, we call {\em aggregator} any function
+Assuming a weight profile $\w$, we call an {\em aggregator} any function

 mapping belief profiles to alternatives, where $\set{1}$ denotes $A$; $\set{0}$ denotes $B$; and $\set{1,0}$ denotes a tie.